ishanyatripathi/C.O.R.E/README.md

-C.O.R.E: Cognitive Optimized Responsive Entity C.O.R.E. – Fueled by Groq AI, transforming automation with voice control, gesture-based actions, and seamless responsiveness!
+C.O.R.E: Cognitive Optimized Responsive Entity

+Fueled by Groq AI, transforming automation with voice control, gesture-based actions, and seamless responsiveness!
 ---
+This project is a **desktop application** powered by Groq’s LLaMA3 and designed to run locally on your machine.
+It cannot be accessed through a website as it is intended for desktop environments.

 **Problem Statement**